Jump on Stage for the Eurovision Song Contest!

 How to Excel in TESOL: Teaching English to Speakers of Other Languages

-Teaching English to speakers of other languages (TESOL) can be the basis of a highly rewarding, exciting and fulfilling career.
+Teaching English to speakers of other languages (TESOL) can be a highly rewarding and exciting career.
 The demand for qualified EFL teachers keeps growing around the world, as globalisation increases.
 This is because learning English opens up more opportunities for people around the world in education, work and personal growth.
-However, teaching English to non-native speakers requires a deep understanding of teaching strategies and language acquisition, along with cultural sensitivity.
-Read on to explore more about English teaching and how you can excel in this exciting career. (more…)
+Read on to explore more about English teaching and how you can excel as an EFL teacher! (more…)

 (more…)